Rick-Kota/OpenGL_STD/README.md

 # what is it

 This is solve to Homewwork of OpenGL in Advanced Robotices Subject in CIT.
-It's Authored by "Yasutaka Shirota" and Modified by "Kotaro Ozawa".
+It's Authored by " Shirota" and Modified by "Kotaro Ozawa".

 # Environment
 OpenGL